 You may be someone who logs onto Facebook often, but you don’t know how often others do.
 In addition, even if the person you sent a request to did log on after you sent her a friend request, it doesn’t mean she had time to accept it.

 From personal experience, there are times I log on Facebook quickly for one thing, and then log off.
 Just because someone didn’t accept your friend request soon after you sent it doesn’t mean they never will.
-Hang tight.
+Hang tight, and keep reading.

 How do you know if someone has declined your friend request?